GoogleCloudPlatform/DataflowTemplates/v2/protegrity-data-tokenization/README.md

 **Input Source Format -> Beam Row Format -> Output Sink Format**

-It is done and may be extended in [IO classes](src/main/java/com/google/cloud/teleport/v2/transforms/io).
+It is achieved and may be extended using [IO classes](src/main/java/com/google/cloud/teleport/v2/transforms/io).
 Such architecture allows adding support for:

 - Input formats